-A Strategy for Peace in Iraq: A Gender-Sensitive National Reconciliation Platform (Second Edition) is a policy document presented by a group of 60 Iraqi women peace activists from Anbar, Baghdad, Diyala, Kirkuk, Ninewa, and Salahaddin representing the diverse social fabric of Iraq.
+A Strategy for Peace in Iraq: A Gender-Sensitive National Reconciliation Platform is a policy document presented by a group of 40 Iraqi women peace activists from Anbar, Kirkuk, Ninewa, and Salahaddin representing the diverse social fabric of Iraq.
 The purpose of this document is to provide the Government of Iraq, civil society, and the international community with a blueprint for building peace and promoting gender-sensitive policy priorities.
 It is also designed to be a discussion document that enables others to consider the condition and future direction for peace in Iraq.
-When drafting this platform, the women activists considered eight peacebuilding related issues in Iraq that would need to be resolved to enable the creation of a new reality.
-These issues are: 1) women's empowerment; 2) safety and security; 2) trust and confidence; 4) education and youth; 5) victims and survivors; 6) governance and distribution of resources; 7) health and environment; and 8) agriculture.
+When drafting this platform, the women activists considered six peacebuilding related issues in Iraq that would need to be resolved to enable the creation of a new reality.
+These issues are: 1) women's empowerment; 2) safety and security; 3) trust and confidence; 4) victims and survivors; 5) education and youth; and 6) governance and redistribution of resources.

 Underpinning every issue in Iraq is the lack of trust and confidence coupled with insecurity and absence of safety.
 This reality inevitably creates obstacles to both women and youth for realizing their full potential and contributes to perpetuating the cycle of violence.
 Thus, the resolution of one issue contributes to progress on the others.
 To begin to resolve these issues will require an inclusive and responsive process.
-Considering the protests and public demands which match the issues and recommendations in this document to a great extent, this reconciliation platform is an effective means that Iraq's political, religious, and tribal leaders at the national and local level should use to engage a broad section of society in initiatives that address the identified challenges within the document.
+Iraq's political, religious, and tribal leaders at the national and local level are best placed to engage a broad section of society in initiatives that address the identified challenges within the document.
 Civil society and the international community can also contribute to advancing the reconciliation process through its close collaboration and support to Iraqi decision makers and promoting the inclusion of women in decision-making spaces.

-To address these issues, the women developed 50 comprehensive policy recommendations to serve as a roadmap for peace in Iraq.
-Through a robust research and public outreach effort, these activists solicited input from citizens, stakeholders, and decision makers from the six provinces to devise policy recommendations that are reflective of the needs, expectations, and priorities of Iraq's diverse population.
+To address these issues, the women developed 38 comprehensive policy recommendations to serve as a roadmap for peace in Iraq.
+Through a robust research and public outreach effort, these activists solicited input from citizens, stakeholders, and decision makers from the four provinces to devise policy recommendations that are reflective of the needs, expectations, and priorities of Iraq's diverse populations.